MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Bookings/New-MgBusinessScenarioPlannerTask.md

 ### -CreationSource
 plannerTaskCreation
-To construct, please use Get-Help -Online and see NOTES section for CREATIONSOURCE properties and create a hash table.
+To construct, see NOTES section for CREATIONSOURCE properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphPlannerTaskCreation